vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/job-manager.md

 #### List All Jobs

-The `SHOW JOBS` statement lists all the jobs (all the jobs that are not backuped, please refer to the next section on how to backup job).
+The `SHOW JOBS` statement lists all the jobs (all the jobs that are not backuped.
+Please refer to the next section on how to backup job).

 ```ngql
 nebula> SHOW JOBS